MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

  Network Discovery uses community names to gain access to routers that are SNMP devices.
 A router can supply Network Discovery with information about other routers and subnets that are linked to the first router.

 > [!NOTE]
 >  SNMP community names resemble passwords.
-Network Discovery can get information only from an SNMP device for which you have specified a community name.
+Network Discovery can get information only from an SNMP device for which you've specified a community name.
 Each SNMP device can have its own community name, but often the same community name is shared among several devices.
 Additionally, most SNMP devices have a default community name of **public**.
 But some organizations delete the **public** community name from their devices as a security precaution.

- If multiple SNMP communities are shown on the **SNMP** tab in the **Network Discovery Properties** dialog box, Network Discovery searches them in the order in which they are shown.
+ If multiple SNMP communities are shown on the **SNMP** tab in the **Network Discovery Properties** dialog box, Network Discovery searches them in the order in which they're shown.
 To help minimize network traffic that is generated by attempts to contact a device by using different names, ensure that the most frequently used names are at the top of the list.

 > [!NOTE]
->  In addition to using the SNMP community name, you can specify the IP address or resolvable name of a specific SNMP device.
-You do this on the **SNMP Devices** tab in the **Network Discovery Properties** dialog box.
+>  Along with using the SNMP community name, you can specify the IP address or resolvable name of a specific SNMP device.
+You do this action on the **SNMP Devices** tab in the **Network Discovery Properties** dialog box.

 ####  <a name="BKMK_SearchByDHCP"></a> Search a specific DHCP server
  You can configure Network Discovery to use a specific DHCP server or multiple servers to discover DHCP clients during a discovery run.